menghif/static-dodo/CONTRIBUTING.md

 npm test foo
 ```

 Tests are found in files that end in `.test.js`.
-You can follow the Jest docs for the basics on how to to get started writing tests.
+You can follow the Vitest [docs](https://vitest.dev/guide/) for the basics on how to to get started writing tests.